 For existing apps with its own account system (or other sign-ins from other cloud providers), you should add sign-in code via OAuth2, OpenID Connect, or SAML, and put a "Sign in with Microsoft" button in your application.

 In this how-to guide, you'll undertake the four steps needed to convert a single tenant app into a Microsoft Entra multitenant app:

 - Update your application registration to be multitenant

 - Update your code to send requests to the

 - Update your code to handle multiple issuer values

 - Understand user and admin consent and make appropriate code changes

-By default, web app/API registrations in Azure AD are single-tenant upon creation.
-To make the registration multi-tenant, look for the Supported account types section on the Authentication pane of the application registration in the Azure portal.
+By default, web app/API registrations in Microsoft Entra ID are single-tenant upon creation.
+To make the registration multitenant, log in to the Microsoft Entra admin center and select the app registration that you want to update.
+With the app registration open, select the Authentication pane and navigate to the Supported account types section.
 Change the setting to Accounts in any organizational directory.

-When a single-tenant application is created via the Azure portal, one of the items listed on the Overview page is the Application ID URI.
+When a single-tenant application is created in the Microsoft Entra admin center, one of the items listed on the Overview page is the Application ID URI.
 This is one of the ways an application is identified in protocol messages, and can be added at any time.
 The App ID URI for single tenant apps can be globally unique within that tenant.
-In contrast, for multi-tenant apps it must be globally unique across all tenants, which ensures that Azure AD can find the app across all tenants.
+In contrast, for multitenant apps it must be globally unique across all tenants, which ensures that Microsoft Entra ID can find the app across all tenants.